twitter/finatra/source/user-guide/files/index.markdown

 ```
 <div></div>

-The value of the `@Mustache` annotation is assumed by the [MustacheMessageBodyWriter](https://github.com/twitter/finatra/blob/develop/http/src/main/scala/com/twitter/finatra/http/internal/marshalling/mustache/MustacheMessageBodyWriter.scala) to be the template filename without the suffix (which is [assumed to be `.mustache`](https://github.com/twitter/finatra/blob/develop/http/src/main/scala/com/twitter/finatra/http/internal/marshalling/mustache/MustacheMessageBodyWriter.scala#L32)).
+The value of the `@Mustache` annotation is assumed by the [MustacheMessageBodyWriter](https://github.com/twitter/finatra/blob/develop/http/src/main/scala/com/twitter/finatra/http/internal/marshalling/mustache/MustacheMessageBodyWriter.scala) to be the template filename without the suffix (which the framework **always assumes** to be `.mustache`).

 Or you can manually create a response that explicitly references a template, e.g.,